Christopher M. Burke

 "[A]n unyielding commitment to a successful outcome." – The Legal 500 United States, 2016

 Chris Burke litigates construction, government contracts, and other commercial contract cases.
-Chris has nearly 15 years of experience handling disputes in the public and private sectors, both domestically and internationally.
+Chris has over 15 years of experience handling construction disputes in the public and private sectors, both domestically and internationally.